 But we can also understand our hesitancy toward the wild as a projection or reflection of an unconscious uneasiness regarding our own minds.
 There are parts of our mind, or put more accurately, part of the essence of what our minds truly are, that is inherently, unceasingly, beautifully wild.
 Our inner energies, emotions and thoughts are in no way predictable, in no way – it turns out in the end – controllable.
 This war with wildness, this drive for control over external surroundings, perhaps arises from the deeper, unconscious intuition, that the true nature of our being is wild from the very beginning.

 When we sit in simple meditation, with no goal other than to be with experience, we notice that thoughts arise and disappear.
 Emotions, feelings, impressions too – constantly arise, abide and disappear.
 There may be some underlying pattern, rhythm, even meaning to this, but at the level of our immediate, direct experience, all one can ever say is that experience arises in this moment, and the next.
 Perhaps it has its own logic, but that logic is certainly, absolutely not ours.
 It is not … and here is the fatal phrase … ‘mine to control.’

-Recent growth of interest in mindfulness may be positive in its capacity to help people develop some calm and notice something of the nature of their minds.
-But notice too how frequently, imperceptibly and often uncritically, so much of the mindfulness movement is predicated on the promise of ultimate improved control – becoming more efficient, effective, calmer.
-A sense of a new tool to control the unwieldy aspects of mind and experience.
+Recent growth of interest in mindfulness may be positive in its capacity to help people develop some calm and discover something of the nature of their minds.
+But notice too how frequently, imperceptibly and often uncritically, so much of the mindfulness movement is predicated on the promise of improved control – becoming more efficient, effective, calmer.
+A sense of another new tool to control the unwieldy aspects of mind and experience.

 Does this start to sound, even a bit, like the war on nature?
 Cut the weeds, remove the pests, manage the wildness and replace it with manicured lawns, neatly clipped hedges and more pleasing views.
 Control what is naturally presenting itself and turn it into something more to my apparent liking.